Download our scientific production as report, poster, and paper published in peer reviewed journals!

 Andrea Vendramin is a co-founder of Wildlife Initiative Italy.

 He was born and raised in the mountains of Friuli Venezia Giulia, in the North East of Italy, and he has always been passionate about wildlife.
 He decided to follow this vocation by graduating in Environmental and Nature Sciences at the University of Udine.
 Andrea is specialized in the study of large carnivores, and in particular in human-wildlife conflicts, for instance he studies coexistence methods between humans and wildlife.
 He has also a great experience as a nature guide as he worked in Spain and Portugal, and also across the mountainous steppes of Mongolia, leading groups into the beauties of the natural world.

-Ochro has a bachelor in Ecology at the School of Ecology in Ulaanbaatar.
-He has a certain experience in the field and he took part on a large number of research and conservation expeditions conducted in Mongolia.
+He is a member of the Board of Direction of Wildlife Initiative Mongolia.
+He has a bachelor in Ecology at the School of Ecology in Ulaanbaatar.
+He has a certain experience in the field and he is a facilitator of the expeditions conducted in Mongolia.

 Graduated in Evolutionary biology at the University of Padua with a thesis on occupancy and co-occurrence in a guild of three ungulates in the Eastern Italian Alps.
 He has international experience working for over two years as a mammal research field coordinator for NGOs in Latin America.
 His research interests focus on understanding the impact of anthropogenic related disturbance on the ecology and behavior of mammalian species, emphasizing the effect on biodiversity and conservation outcomes.
 He uses a combination of techniques in wildlife monitoring, survey design, geographic information systems, and habitat modelling to provide scientific-based evidence that can be used to improve conservation practices.